 Cultural anthropology of Japan, including historical tradition, religious ethos, social organization, human ecology, educational and political institutions; emphasis on how these aspects relate to and influence one another.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as JPNS:2175.

 ANTH:2181 The Anthropology of Aging3 s.h.

 Comparative anthropological perspective on aging; ethnographies from diverse contexts used to examine intersections of kinship, religion, health, and medicine in later life.
 Same as ASP:2181, GHS:2181.

 Cultural, political, and economic diversity of African societies from precolonial period to present day; relationship between lived experiences of African people and understanding of their societies from afar; why Africa, more than any other region, is associated with warfare, hunger, and disease; idea of "Africa" in the world today; shared misunderstanding of life on continent contrasted with everyday lives of people who are not so different from ourselves.
 Same as GHS:2182.

 ANTH:2216 Foodways and Cuisine in the Past3 s.h.

 Anthropological and archaeological perspective on cuisine; present-day links between food and culture; past cuisines viewed through written documents and archaeological data; histories of different foods.